pnchatterji/bosch-one/samples/coines/coines_app/README.rst

 run by activating shell_main() in main().

 This is the output displayed by the interactive test shell.
 Enter the desired test number to execute it.
+After the test, press ENTER to re-display the menu and run another test (This requires the setting *Send on Enter: CR* in HTERM to function properly).

 .. code-block:: console